-Autism Society, Central Ohio Chapter is a dynamic afflilate partnering with The Ohio State University, OCALI, Nationwide Children's Hospital and other leaders in autism to provide the best for Central Ohio!!!
+Autism Society, Central Ohio Chapter is a dynamic afflilate partnering with The Ohio State University, OCALI, Nationwide Children's Hospital, Franklin Park Conservatory, Ohio History Connection and other leaders in autism to provide the best for Central Ohio!!!

 ASCO is the proud sponsor of the first ever Autism Event at COSI.
 It was a huge success!
 Families were able to explore COSI one hour before the general public.
 COSI provided autism friendly exhibits!
-We have several dates for 2014.
+We are working on dates for 2016.

 ASCO is also a proud sponsor of the Autism Leadership Reception, bringing leaders in autism together to learn about research, programs, services and resources.